 A good way of getting these difficult or daunting tasks done is to get them out of the way, first thing in the morning.
 You'll find that in the morning you've still got all of your energy.
 When you finish a big task in the morning, the feeling of accomplishment puts you in a good mood and sets the momentum for the rest of the day.

 A little competition can go a long way at work.
 Don’t necessarily try to beat other employees as this can generate conflict and make you unpopular in the office.
 Simply try to be the best that you can be; consider your past achievements and use them as a basis to define new goals to work toward.
 Always try to push yourself that little bit further.
-You'll be surprised with how much your performance will improve over time.
+You'll be surprised with how much your performance will improve over time - and it won't go unnoticed.

 Learning from others plays a vital part in your overall career success.
 Make sure you stay connected not only with your own team members but also with the wider corporate network.